SFDC-Assets/PSA-GrantsGov-Integration/README.md

 # Grants.gov Integration

-Interact with the Grants.gov Applicant API with this MuleSoft Connector.
+Interact with the Grants.gov Applicant APIs using this MuleSoft Connector.

 Accelerator Listing: [insert url to the public listing on the Accelerator site](https://pubsec-accelerators.my.site.com/accelerators/) (tbd once published)